-Current treatments for infection focus primarily on pathogen inhibition with the premise that increased pathogen load negatively impacts host fitness.
+Current treatments for infection focus primarily on host response mechanisms based on resistance to a pathogen, meaning the host maintains fitness by inhibiting the pathogen—often with drugs—gradually reducing pathogen load.
 This approach frequently relies on a priori knowledge of the pathogen, is limited to a discrete set of pathogens, and has imposed evolutionary pressures leading to the increased prevalence of drug-resistant organisms.
+In contrast, the THoR program focuses on host tolerance rather than on directly attacking the pathogen, effectively exploring how a host can maintain fitness despite active infection by a pathogen.

-The THoR program’s concept of tolerance is in contrast to host-response mechanisms based on resistance, which refers to the host’s ability to maintain fitness through reduction in pathogen load.
-Under this program, researchers will seek to develop approaches and methodologies to identify mechanisms of tolerance along with the characterization of the key biological drivers responsible for that response.
-Furthermore, DARPA aims to recapitulate these pro-tolerance mechanisms in susceptible hosts by applying a single intervention or combination of interventions in order to improve health and reduce mortality to infectious diseases.
+THoR performer teams are developing approaches and methodologies to identify mechanisms of tolerance and characterize the key biological drivers of that response.
+DARPA aims to replicate those pro-tolerance mechanisms in hosts using a single intervention or combination of interventions to improve health and reduce mortality.

-The long term objective of the THoR program is to integrate the aforementioned methods and tools into an end-to-end pipeline for discovering novel host-centric countermeasures against infectious diseases.
+The long-term objective of the THoR program is to integrate the new methods and tools into an end-to-end pipeline for discovering novel host-centric countermeasures against infectious diseases.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,

 products, or services contained therein.
 Although DARPA may or may not